TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 But how to make this complicated system practicable for a model?

 The end result looks very simple and finally it is so!
 But before that it was a long way to go.
 A lot of experiments, hours!
-For certain, because the Flaps have a trapezium shape, so the travelway is on each outerside different, and adjusting of them did require a lot of time.
+For certain, because the Flaps have a trapezium shape,

 The Flap itself was constructed again, with clearfoil between it, against the hollow underside of the rear wingedge.
-Also here, each Flap is linkaged to a 10 kg servo, and for the same reason as at the B-17, slowed down to 5 sec.
+Also here, each Flap is linkaged to an 8kg servo, and for the same reason as at the B-17,

 The second rod (the inner one; M3 rod with ballink and kwiklink) goes from the crank straight to the control horn of the Flap (the Up and Down movement).